Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Widget-dev.md

 }

 ```
-Start the ArcGIS WebApp Builder through *http://**you host**/webapp/?config=sample-configs/config-demo.json* ,and click the icon.
+Start the Web AppBuilder for ArcGIS through *http://**you host**/webapp/?config=sample-configs/config-demo.json* ,and click the icon.
 The widget appears like the following:

 ![demo widget UI](../images/demo-wiget-ui.png?raw=true)